Takenobu Mitsuyoshi: Concerts

 Mitsuyoshi's music from Shenmue was performed live at the first Symphonic Game Music Concert in Leipzig, Germany, in 2003.
 It was the first time that a concert featuring video game music was held outside Japan.

-Mitsuyoshi attended the world-premiere of Play!
-A Video Game Symphony at the Rosemont Theater in Rosemont, Illinois, in May 2006.
-His music from the Shenmue series was performed by a full symphony orchestra.
-This event drew nearly 4000 attendees.
+Mitsuyoshi attended the world premiere of Play!
+A Video Game Symphony at the Rosemont Theater in Rosemont, Illinois, in May 2006, where music from the Shenmue series was performed by a full symphony orchestra.
+The event drew nearly 4,000 attendees.

-In 2007, his music from the World Club Champion Football series was presented at the fifth Symphonic Game Music Concert.
-Takenobu Mitsuyoshi joined the choir during the performance.
+In 2007, his music from the World Club Champion Football series was presented at the fifth Symphonic Game Music Concert, with him joining the choir during the performance.

 For Symphonic Shades – Hülsbeck in Concert in 2008, Takenobu Mitsuyoshi arranged music from Apidya, by German composer Chris Hülsbeck.
 The event was performed by the WDR Radio Orchestra Cologne in Cologne, Germany, and marked the first live radio broadcast of a video game music concert.

 His first dinner show was scheduled for March 22, 2020, but was postponed to August 23 of that year due to the COVID-19 pandemic, and then rescheduled again to January 24, 2021, due to the spread of the second wave of infection.
 He did an online dinner show livestream on August 23, 2020, to make room for the reschedule.